noir-lang/noir/docs/docs/tutorials/aztecjs-getting-started.md

 An explanation on accounts on Aztec can be found [here](../aztec/concepts/index.md).

-If you want more accounts, you can find instructions in the [Account creation section](../guides/local_env/creating_schnorr_accounts.md).

 ## Deploy a contract

 Now that we have our accounts loaded, let's move on to deploy our pre-compiled token smart contract.
-You can find the full code for the contract [here](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts/contracts/token_contract/src).
+You can find the full code for the contract [here (GitHub link)](https://github.com/AztecProtocol/aztec-packages/tree/master/noir-projects/noir-contracts/contracts/token_contract/src).
 Add this to `index.ts` below the code you added earlier:

 #include_code Deployment /yarn-project/end-to-end/src/composed/e2e_sandbox_example.test.ts typescript